Google Pay doesn't share customer transaction data with any 3rd party outside payments flow: Google

 The submission by Google was filed before a bench of Chief Justice D N Patel and Justice Prateek Jalan in response to a PIL seeking action against Google Pay for allegedly violating the RBI’s guidelines related to data localisation, storage and sharing.

 The high court on Thursday listed the matter for hearing on November 10, as the Centre and Reserve Bank of India (RBI) have not filed their responses yet.
-(AGENCIES)
+(PTI)

 Google Pay doesn’t share customer transaction data with any 3rd party outside payments flow: Google

-NEW DELHI : Google on Friday said Google Pay does not share customer transaction data with any third party outside the payments flow.
+NEW DELHI, Sept 25: Google on Friday said Google Pay does not share customer transaction data with any third party outside the payments flow.

 Editorial